gitandy/boil/README.md

 have to be indented by at least one space character or a tab.
 For common operations actions outside of targets can be defined:

-    # Makefile for project X
+    # Recipe for project X
-    # An action which is executed every time ezmake is run
+    # An action which is executed every time boil is run
     get git_tag

     # Install target